osrf/gazebo_tutorials/parallel/tutorial.md

 ### Some results: revolute_joint_test.world

-For these tests Gazebo is running as fast as possible because we want to track the improvement in the `real_time_factor` value.
+For these tests Gazebo-classic is running as fast as possible because we want to track the improvement in the `real_time_factor` value.
 You can use some of the scripts described in the section below to run these tests locally.
 The scripts will subscribe to the topic:
 `/gazebo/default/diagnostics` and record the real_time_factor in a csv file.